gymreklab/cse185-spring19/cse185-spring19-syllabus.md

 C+:77-79, C:73-76, C-:70-72,
 F:0-69.

-You will lose 5% of the lab report grade for each day a report is late.
-This is capped after 4 days, so after 4 days your baseline score for the report is 80%.
+You will lose 0.5 points on your lab assignment (out of 10) for each day it is late.
+This is capped after 4 days, so after 4 days your baseline score for the report is 8/10 points.

 If you miss a quiz you must email to notify us before the class period with an excused absence and we can reschedule a makeup.